ppy/osu-wiki/wiki/Tournaments/OMIC/2019_4K/en.md

 - Participants should register on the links that are already provided.
 - Flag on each participant's osu! account must be **Indonesia**.
 - The lowest rank for this tournament is **#5000 Country**.
-- All of the tournament staff are not permitted to participate as a player on this tournament, except for staff that are taking the position of the following:
+- Tournament staffs are not permitted to participate as a player on this tournament, except for staffs that are taking the position of the following:
   - Streamer
   - Commentator
   - Designer
-- Every participant who registers will go through a session of [Tournament Screening](/wiki/Tournaments/Official_support#tournament-screening).
+- Every registering participant will be required to go through a session of [screening](/wiki/Tournaments/Official_support#tournament-screening) held by the Tournament Management.

 ### Tournament Rules

 - Matches will be held every Saturday and Sunday.
 - The scoring system for this tournament is Score V2.
-- Mappool for each round will be **announced by the staff** every Sunday after the previous round is over.
+- The corresponding mappools for each round are going to be **announced by the staff** every Sunday after the previous round is over.
-- All players should **download all maps** for the mappool before the match starts.
+- All players are advised to **have all maps from the mappool ready** before the match starts.
-- If there is no referee during the match time, please inform the **organizer staff**.
+- If there is no referee during the match time, players are expected to inform the **organizer staff** in due time.
 - Participants are expected to **show up on time** according to the schedule.
 - The staff can only give a delay of **10 minutes**.
-- If a player has a connection problem, the result of which is them disconnecting from the match, then the decision will be **determined by the referee** which is **absolute**.
+- If a player has a connection problem which caused them to be disconnected from the match, then the decision will be **determined by the referee** which is **absolute**.
 - Players must follow the [rules](/wiki/Rules) that has been set by the game.

 ### Match Regulations

-- All players who follow and fulfill all the registration requirements of this tournament will enter the Qualifiers round.
+- All players who are deemed eligible for the tournament will enter the Qualifiers round.
 - Each lobby contains a maximum of 8 players in the Qualifiers round.
 - Players are allowed to use visual mods such as (HD), Flashlight (FL), Fade In (FI), and Mirror (MR).
 - Players will play 2 maps for a warm-up session that had been selected by the player that rolled the highest.